The Link Between Snoring and Erectile Dysfunction

 Another theory is that male testosterone is produced during sleep.
 Those with OSA never achieve restful sleep as their body constantly awakens them throughout the night to catch their breath.
 This awakening happens several times per hour without the person ever recalling waking up.
 The result is the person will wake up tired and experience daytime sleepiness despite the how many hours of sleep they got the night before.
 The issue with daytime tiredness can further compound libido as men will be more fatigued and irritable and may not be interested in sexual activity.

 How Can I Treat Erectile Dysfunction Caused by OSA?

 If you snore loudly, often gasp for air at night or constantly wake up tired in the morning, you may want to consider asking your doctor if sleep apnea is a possibility.
 OSA is a very common problem, especially in the United States.
-It effects an estimated 22 million people.
+It affects an estimated 22 million people.
 Unfortunately, the majority of cases are not diagnosed.
-Your doctor may ask you to visit a sleep clinic where a sleep technician will preform a polysomography, also known as a sleep study, which will determine whether or not OSA is present.
+Your doctor may ask you to visit a sleep clinic where a sleep technician will perform a polysomnography, also known as a sleep study, which will determine whether or not OSA is present.
 If OSA is detected, there are several treatment options that your doctor may suggest which should get you back to a restful night of sleep.

 - CPAP Machine Therapy

 Continuous Positive Airway Pressure or CPAP therapy has been the gold standard treatment option for Obstructive Sleep Apnea for many years now.
 The patient wears a face mask at night which is attached to a CPAP machine.
 The machine delivers a constant flow of air throughout the night which keeps an obstructed airway open.
 This method of treatment is highly effective and is prescribed by most physicians today.